GribStream

 GribStream Blog

-ECMWF sets May 12, 2026 for IFS Cycle 50r1 and AIFS v2
+ECMWF confirmed the May 12, 2026 IFS Cycle 50r1 and AIFS v2 upgrade

-What is scheduled for May 12
+What ECMWF implemented on May 12

 What the official pages actually say changes